jdefrance7/SeniorDesignProject/PX4/README.md

 ## Getting Started

-This project was created using [Visual Studio Code IDE](https://code.visualstudio.com/) for the [PX4 firmware stack](https://github.com/PX4/Firmware) and tested with [QGroundControl](https://docs.qgroundcontrol.com/en/getting_started/download_and_install.html).
+This project was created using [Visual Studio Code IDE](https://code.visualstudio.com/) for the [PX4 Firmware](https://github.com/PX4/Firmware) and tested with [QGroundControl](https://docs.qgroundcontrol.com/en/getting_started/download_and_install.html).

 ### Installing